BluBloos/Obsidian-Time-Blocking/README.md

 ## Okay, cool, how do I use this?

-In it's current form, this plugin is best for developers.
+In its current form, this plugin is best for developers.
 The documentation is minimal and you will need to _build this plugin from source_ to use it.

 ### Build Steps